-For every human born, 15 puppies and 45 kittens are born, so there will never be enough of us to care for all of them!
+According to The Coalition for Pets & Public Safety, for every human born, 15 puppies and 45 kittens are born, so there will never be enough of us to care for all of them6!
 Add to that the fact that limiting your pet’s ability to reproduce could actually keep him or her safer and healthier, it is important that, as a pet parent, you have the conversation with your veterinarian as to whether surgery is the best move, and the correct timing to spay or neuter your pet.

-While working on messaging and increasing the numbers of pets getting spayed or neutered this decade, for the most part, the process continued with surgical sterilization.
+While working on messaging and increasing the numbers of pets getting spayed or neutered this decade, for the most part, the process continues with surgical sterilization.

 In spite of the success of these types of gonadectomies, more remote communities lack veterinary surgeons, supplies and recovery space for the animals.
 In other areas, some pet owners oppose surgical practices due to cultural or religious beliefs.
 While in other locations funding simply just does not exist.

 Most research is targeted at those populations not easily accessible for surgery, wild horses, deer, and feral dog and cat colonies.
-For this reason, Found Animals continues to offer veterinary scientists and great thinkers of all types a $75 million challenge to find a non-surgical sterilization method for dogs and cats, while the Alliance for Contraception in Dogs & Cats analyzes the products available and makes that information available.
+For this reason, Michelson Found Animals continues to offer veterinary scientists and great thinkers of all types a $75 million challenge to find a non-surgical sterilization method for dogs and cats8.
+The Alliance for Contraception in Dogs & Cats analyzes the products available and makes that information available9.